 - Try to prevent cuts and tears of the cuticles of your nails.

-- If you cut or graze yourself, use warm water, soap and an antiseptic to clean the wound.
+- If you cut or graze yourself, wash your hands and then use tap water to clean the wound.

 - Always wear shoes outdoors.